 - Preceptor-Observed History and Exam – students will perform the parts of the neurological examination in front of various preceptors.
 Students have a form for preceptors to sign off on as proof each portion has been completed.
 Students must complete all elements and return the form to the coordinator.
 Preceptors can only be a neurology attending or resident.

-- Notes – students will write one note each day they are on inpatient service.
+- Notes – students will write up to three notes each day they are on inpatient service.
+New versus follow up notes will be at the attendings discretion.

 Each student will be assigned a resident mentor to help and guide them through their clerkship activities.
 Residents are truly students’ resources for anything Neurology.
 They can help you identify a clinical question for your write up, help you meet PLOG requirements by pointing you towards cases, help you develop elements of your exam & history skills, guide you towards useful study resources, and many other things.
 They will also be excellent resources to help with localization cases.